 These are just as important as regular keywords.
 Remember, these keywords are ones you don’t want to be associated with.
 Generate a list of negative keywords that you can use across each ad.
 Once you get more comfortable, you can tailor these keywords to be more specific.
 (Hint: you can create a list for individual campaigns or apply it to the account level, one of the many great features Google Ads offers.)

 These are small snippets of text that lure people in to click on your ad.
 Extensions are a great way to increase trust and credibility, giving your audience a reason why they should click through to your website.
-Make sure these extensions are
+Make sure these extensions are attention grabbing and a unique aspect that makes you stand out from your competitors.

 6. Optimize, optimize, optimize!

 After you create your campaigns and set them live, that’s when the fun begins.
 Optimizations are when you check into your campaigns to ensure everything is running smoothly.
-It’s important to check in weekly to see how the keywords are
+It’s important to check in weekly to see how the keywords are doing, if the landing page is working, and so forth.
+Set up an optimization schedule so you can be consistent throughout the length of your campaign.

 7. Run remarketing campaigns